Updated July 3, 2023

 - Perspective: Pull the side handle and press the Ctrl + Alt + Shift key combo.
 In Mac, use Cmd + Option + Shift while dragging.

-- Pick the objects for distort
+- Pick the objects to distort

 - Next, activate the free transform tool